 During Zefira and Nardi’s concert tour in the United States in 1937, they recorded three albums with the prestigious Columbia record company.
 The recordings, which were among the first to appear in Hebrew, circulated in Jewish communities around the world and served as a “calling card” of sorts for the nascent field of Hebrew song in Palestine.

 By the time the duo returned to Palestine after their concert tour, Zefira had become a super-star of her day and their appearances were considered an integral part of the Tel Aviv cultural scene.
-Huge crowds gathered at the Beit Ha-Am and Gan Rinah halls, where the duo appeared with no microphone, set or orchestral accompaniment.
+Huge crowds gathered at the Beit Ha-Am and Gan Rinah halls, where the duo appeared with no microphone, set, or orchestral accompaniment.

 In the summer of 1939 Zefira appeared for the first time in concert with the Palestine Symphony Orchestra (later the Israel Philharmonic), performing only four songs.
 In 1942, however, the Orchestra held a special concert at Ganei Ha-Ta’arukhah in Tel Aviv with Zefira as soloist.
-This was a historic occasion from several standpoints, since it marked the first time that a performer appeared on stage with the Orchestra singing Oriental and Ladino songs.
+This was a historic occasion from several standpoints, since it marked the first time that a performer appeared on stage with the Orchestra singing Mizrahi and Ladino songs.

 After eight years of demanding joint performances, relations between Zefira and Nardi deteriorated and they divorced.
 Their daughter, Na’amah, who became a singer, later performed at La Scala in Milan.
-Zefira now turned to other composers in Palestine to arrange authentic popular material for her; among her collaborators were Paul Ben-Haim (1897–1984), Oedoen Partos (1909–1977), Marc Lavry (1903–1967), Emanuel Amiran (1909–1993) and Yedidyah Admon (1897–1982).
+Zefira now turned to other composers in Palestine to arrange authentic popular material for her; among her collaborators were Paul Ben-Haim (1897–1984), Oedoen Partos (1909–1977), Marc Lavry (1903–1967), Emanuel Amiran (1909–1993), and Yedidyah Admon (1897–1982).

 Zefira later married Ben-Ami Zilber, a violinist with the Palestine Symphony Orchestra.
 They had one son, Ariel, who today ranks among the most respected singer/songwriters in Israeli music.
 In 1966, she was awarded the Joel Engel Prize for her contribution to Israeli musical research.

 Flamm, Gila.
 “Brachah Zefira’s Musical Oeuvre in Palestine” (Hebrew).
 Master’s thesis, Hebrew University of Jerusalem, n.d.